1stage/Aquarius-MX/src/rom/v2-0/readme.md

 > Set variable S to Printer Ready status

 ---
-## INSTR
+## INSTR Function
-Create string of repeating characters.
+Search for string in another string
 ### FORMAT: INSTR ( [ *offset* , ] *string1* , *string2* )
    - Action: Searches for the first occurrence of *string2* in *string1* and returns the position at which the match is found.
      - Optional *offset* sets the position for starting the search.